openbaton/docs/docs/vnf-parameters.md

 ### Configurations

-This field describe an Entity that has a list of ConfigurationParameters inside.
-This is a list of Entity containing key:value.
-This parameters are always available in your scripts.
+This field describes an Entity that has a list of ConfigurationParameters inside.
+This is a list of Entities containing key:value.
+These parameters are always available in your scripts.
 See the section below, [how to use the parameters](#How to use the parameters), in order to see how to use them.

 ### Provides

 This field is a list of parameter keys that will be available in all your scripts.
-The difference is that these parameters are parameters the actual value will be known only at runtime.
+The difference is that these parameters are parameters whose actual value will be known only at runtime.
 For that reason these parameters can only be filled by a specific VNFM.
 So you need to implement a VNFM able to handle these specific parameters in the fillSpecificParameters method (see [How to write a VNFM][vnfm-how-to]).

 **NOTE**: _there are some out-of-the-box parameters that will be added automatically to the VNFRecord.
-One of this parameters is key = < network_name >, value = < actual-IP >_
+One of these parameters is key = < network_name >, value = < actual-IP >_

 ### How to use the parameters